Home

 XIXth century uniforms of the Order

-For centuries, especially when the Order was in charge of defending Rhodes and Malta, its military role took precedence over its charitable mission.
+Rhodes and Malta, its military role took precedence over its charitable mission.
 In 1522 the Knights surrendered Rhodes to Sultan Suleyman; in 1530 they were given the island of Malta and the Libyan town of Tripoli by Emperor Charles V. The latter was lost in 1551, while Malta was retained notwithstanding an Ottoman siege in 1565.
-In 1571 the Knights took part in the Battle of Lepanto.
-In 1645 they attacked an Ottoman convoy on its way from Alexandria to Constantinople and brought the loot (including part of the Sultan's harem returning from a pilgrimage to Mecca) to Candia (which was a Venetian possession).
-This act led to a war between the Ottoman Empire and Venice which lasted 24 years.

 In 1798 Napoleon Bonaparte occupied Malta and the Knights were forced to leave the island.

-The uniforms of the platoon in charge of the military honours were most likely designed after 1834 when the Order settled in Rome.
-They are more evocative of an operetta than of a battle.
+The uniforms of the platoon in charge of the military honours were most likely designed after 1834 when

-Officers of the Italian Army and Carabinieri
+Officers of the Italian Army (left) and Carabinieri (centre/right)

 A more convincing military component of the attendance was ensured by the Italian Army; there were many good-humoured high-level officers and a few Carabinieri, whose grand uniform is particularly suited for funerals.